 Best for: B2C e-commerce & app companies who want to find, analyze, and track influencers

 Free trial: 14 days.
 Try it for free.

 Modash helps you discover, analyze, and monitor influencers.
 With over 200M+ profiles on Instagram, TikTok, and YouTube, its influencer database covers every creator on Earth with 1k+ followers & a public profile.
 It's a leading influencer search tool, but has a tracking feature too.

-Modash has an influencer monitoring platform that makes tracking influencer content scalable.
+Modash has an influencer tracking platform that makes tracking influencer content scalable.
 It automates the process of collecting partner content (even Stories) so that you can check performance (e.g. reach/engagement), and gather partner posts for reporting or repurposing.

 To track influencer content, you simply need to create a campaign and specify certain hashtags and mentions.
-After that, the monitoring tool will refresh regularly to find new content.
+After that, the tracking tool will refresh regularly to find new content.
 It’s also possible to get alerts when ad disclosures or mandatory hashtags are missing.